And if an attack on PrEP is coming, how can telehealth companies fill the gaps for patients across the country?

 What Does This Mean?

 Just like the overturn of Roe vs. Wade gave back state’s rights to decide parameters around abortion access, if Mitchell won this case, states would decide about whether or not employers would be required to provide PrEP to their employees through insurance.
+This could lead to a possible attack on PrEP.

 Taylor shared his concern about this possibility.
 “We know we have issues keeping HIV under control.
 PrEP prevents that, and you want to find a way to stop that?
 People need this drug and it works.
 I don’t understand denying access from a clinical perspective.”